Thursday, July 3, 2008

 please keep us in your prayers if you are a pray-er... we are also hoping to connect with a haitian guy we met who runs a restaurant in downtown LA who will be there at the same time, hopefully that happens but who knows. it's haiti!

-www.haiticampinabox.blogspot.com like I said I will update when I can hopefully with pictures!
+please forward this along to whoever you like or direct them to www.haiticampinabox.blogspot.com like I said I will update when I can hopefully with pictures!

 lucas simmons